apache/apisix-website/website/blog/2021/12/16/apisix-with-rocketmq-meetup.md

 This sharing will introduce how RocketMQ helps Zhengcaiyun companies to cope with the complex cloud and island hybrid cloud scenario of government procurement business.

-This presentation will provide a full understanding of how to use RocketMQ for grayscale and traffic staining, delayed message personalization, and the implementation of RocketMQ-based cloud-native operational transformation and other practical experience sharing.
+This presentation will provide a full understanding of how to use RocketMQ for canary release and traffic staining, delayed message personalization, and the implementation of RocketMQ-based cloud-native operational transformation and other practical experience sharing.

 ### Building a Better Kubernetes Ingress Controller